Do you remember the last time you cleaned your pool filter? If not, it may be time to start cleaning it more often.

 That being said, it is recommended to replace your pool filters once every 3 to 5 years.

-During this time, the filters endure a high amount of wear and tear and will not work optimally.
+The filters endure a high amount of wear and tear during this time and will not work optimally.

 What Does It Mean To Record A High PSI?

 PSI refers to pound-force per square inch.
 In other words, the higher the measurement of PSI, the lower volume of water the pump can move out.
 This is also because a higher PSI means that the pump has to work much harder to push out the same volume of water.

 Moreover, this also explains why your pressure gauge reads a higher number after being used for a while.
 With continual use, debris, trapped dirt, oils, grime, bugs, leaves and other contaminants clog the filters, making them work harder to pump water.

 Over time, the filters get excessively clogged or damaged.
 When this occurs, you need to replace or repair the filters.
 In some cases, you can go for almost two years without cleaning the pool filters.
 However, it is not recommended to wait for this long before cleaning.

 Well, there’s no harm in using them.
 However, most commercial cleaning products contain varying amounts of acid and other unnecessary additives and fillers.
 In most cases, TSP should work perfectly with most pool filters.
 Moreover, the product is safe to use and can be found conveniently at most stores.

 Do You Need Additional Tools For Cleaning Pool Filters?